jakobpalmborg/warehouseAPI/README.md

 # warehouseAPI

-REST api for warehouse built with Jakarta EE
+REST api for warehouse built with Jakarta EE, tests with Junit 5 and assertJ.